-It is critical that treatment is performed for this disease as soon as possible, due to the fact that periodontal disease cannot be cured, but simply managed.
+Periodontal treatment and procedures are used to manage patients with periodontal disease.
+Improper brushing, flossing, and genetics can create “pockets” around your teeth and loosen your gums.
+When the gums become loose, bacteria can build up in these pockets.
+Once the bacteria have built up long enough, it can cause bone and gum loss.
+Therefore, treatment must be performed for this disease as soon as possible.
+This is an essential factor because periodontal disease cannot be cured but simply managed.
 If left untreated, it may result in the loss of teeth.
-Additionally, studies have shown that periodontal disease may be linked to other illnesses, such as diabetes, pre-term birth and hearth disease.
+Additionally, studies have shown that periodontal disease may be linked to other illnesses, such as diabetes, pre-term birth, and heart disease.

-Scaling and Root Planing
+Scaling and Root Planing (SRP)

 Scaling and Root Planing is a non-surgical treatment option for gum disease.
 This allows the dentist to clean between the gums and teeth down below the gumline to the roots.
 The surface of the roots is cleaned carefully to remove plaque and tartar from deep inside.
 Local anesthesia may be applied, and antibiotics may be placed inside the pockets between the teeth and gums to promote healing.
 In some cases, additional surgery may be required to restore gum health.